Supplements – What I am learning

 - K2 Vitamin***: MK4 version, 200 mcg for more vital bones

 * Vitamin D is a prohormone produced photochemically in the skin from 7-dehydrocholesterol.
 Prohormones are substances that the body converts to a hormone

-**Magnesium deficiency will not show in blood test since the body works very hard to keep blood levels of magnesium constant by taking it out of the organs and tissues when not enough consumed.
+**Magnesium deficiency will not show in blood tests since the body works very hard to keep blood levels of magnesium constant by taking it out of the organs and tissues when not enough consumed.

 ***Foods high in K2 vitamin: 1.
 Liver of any animal.
 2. Egg yolks.
 3. Beef, especially fatty cuts.
 4. Chicken, especially dark meat with skin.
 5. Real, fermented cheeses.
 6. Pork, even processed cuts like pepperoni, bacon, and sausage.
 7. Natto (fermented soybeans).
-Obviously, meat and eggs from pastured sources preferred.
+Obviously, meat and eggs from pastured sources are preferred.